urbit/urbit/README.md

 version of Nixpkgs.
 However, when doing this, be aware that the new version of Nixpkgs might require you to do a mass rebuild.

-You should occasionally update your checkout of the Nixcrpkgs repository to get the latest versions of build tools, new features, and bug fixes.
+You should occasionally update your checkout of the nixcrpkgs repository to get the latest versions of build tools, new features, and bug fixes.
 Once again, this might require a mass rebuild.

-If you want your builds to be very stable and reliable, you could make forks of Nixcrpkgs and/or Nixpkgs and update them at your own pace, carefully considering any changes made by others before merging them in.
+If you want your builds to be very stable and reliable, you could make forks of nixcrpkgs and/or Nixpkgs and update them at your own pace, carefully considering any changes made by others before merging them in.
 That's one of the beauties of Nix when compared to other package management systems: you will never be forced to upgrade your build tools, and using old tools is just as easy as using